mwest1066/process_survey/README.md

 1. Take the Scantrons to the scanning facility.
 Request that the forms be scanned and the "raw .dat file" sent back by email.

 2. Get the scanned data file (named something like `jd26936.dat` and rename it to `tam212_sp18_scantron.dat`.
-It is important that this file has exactly the same prefix as the library file.
+It is important that this file has exactly the same prefix as the survey file.

 ## Process the survey

 1. Make a directory that contains:
 ```
-tam212_sp18_library.tex
+tam212_sp18_survey.tex
 tam212_sp18_scantron.dat
 process_survey.py
 ```